jrh345/Code_Challenge/README.md

      python3 hangman.py
      ```

-3. Follow the on-screen instructions to play the game.
+3. Follow the text instructions to play the game.

 ## File Structure